mattbrictson/capistrano-mb/README.md

     $ bundle

-### 2. Load the recipes
+### 2. cap install

+If your project doesn't yet have a `Capfile`, run `cap install` with the list of desired stages (environments):

+    cap install STAGES=staging,production

+### 3. Capfile

-Add this to your app's `config/deploy.rb`:
+Add these lines to the **bottom** of your app's `Capfile` (order is important!):

+    require 'capistrano/bundler'
+    require 'capistrano/fiftyfive'
-    require "capistrano/fiftyfive"
+    require 'capistrano/rails/assets'
-    Capistrano::Fiftyfive.load(:autorun => true)
-    set :project_root, File.expand_path("../..", __FILE__)

-**This will load all the capistrano-fiftyfive recipes, and run their tasks automatically during appropriate times of the deploy lifecycle.** If you want to customize this behavior, see step 3 below.
+### 4. Choose which recipes to auto-run

+Most of the capistrano-fiftyfive recipes are designed to run automatically as part of `cap [stage] deploy`.
+Several recipes also contribute to `cap [stage] provision`, for installing and setting up various bits of the Rails infrastructure, like nginx, unicorn, and postgres.

+*This auto-run behavior is fully under your control.*  In your `deploy.rb`, set `:fiftyfive_recipes` to an array of the desired recipes.
+If you don't want a recipe to execute as part of `deploy`, simple omit it from the list.

+This list will suffice for most out-of-the-box Rails apps.
+The order of the list is not important.

+    set :fiftyfive_recipes, %w(
+      aptitude
+      logrotate
+      migrate
+      nginx
+      postgresql
+      rbenv
+      secrets
+      seed
+      ssl
+      ufw
+      unicorn
+      user
+      version
+    )

+Even if you don't include a recipe in the auto-run list, you can still invoke the tasks of those recipes manually at your discretion.

+### 5. Configuration

 Many of the recipes have default settings that can be overridden.
-Use your deploy.rb file to specify these overrides.
-If you use multistage, you can do environment-specific overrides.
-Here's an example:
+Use your `deploy.rb` file to specify these overrides.
+Or, you can override per stage.
+Here is an example override:

-    set :unicorn_workers, 8
+    set :fiftyfive_unicorn_workers, 8

-See the Reference section below for the full list of settings and their default values.
+For the full list of settings and their default values, refer to [defaults.rake][].

-### 3. (Advanced) Customize which recipes are loaded and executed

-Certain recipes can be excluded, using the `:exclude` option:

-    Capistrano::Fiftyfive.load(:exclude => [:cron, :delayed_job], :autorun => true)

-If you know exactly the recipes you want, use `:only`:

-    Capistrano::Fiftyfive.load(:only => [:nginx, :unicorn], :autorun => true)

-If you want full control over how tasks are incorporated into the deploy process, set `:autorun => false`.
-Then declare your own rules using the standard capistrano hooks.
-For example:

-    Capistrano::Fiftyfive.load(:only => :secrets, :autorun => false)
-    after "deploy:finalize_update", "fiftyfive:secrets:symlink"

 ### A working example

-Check out our [rails-starter][] project for a sample deploy.rb with multistage integration.
+Check out our [rails-starter][] project for a sample Capfile and deploy.rb.

 ## Usage